pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

 | Dependencies | Minimal | Moderate |

 pdfplumber is good for simple, well-structured PDFs with visible table borders.
-It struggles with borderless tables, scanned documents, and complex multi-column layouts where pdfmux excels.
+It struggles with borderless tables, scanned documents, and complex multi-column layouts where pdfmux holds its scores.

-When to choose pdfplumber: You need minimal dependencies and are processing simple, well-formatted PDFs with grid-line tables.
+When to choose pdfplumber: You need minimal dependencies and you’re processing simple, well-formatted PDFs with grid-line tables.
+It’s also a good pairing if you want raw cell-coordinate access that Markdown-first tools don’t expose.

 Quick start with pdfmux